Skip to main content

 Auto-approve branches in Percy refer to a feature that enables builds generated on specific branches in a version control system to skip manual approval and automatically pass visual reviews in Percy.

-When you designate a branch for auto approval and the comparison process concludes detecting 0 changes in the build, builds on these branches will automatically attain an “auto-approved” status.
-This eliminates the necessity for manual intervention, consequently reducing false positives and saving your team’s valuable time.
+When you designate a branch for auto approval, builds on these branches automatically become “auto-approved” regardless of changes detected.
+This eliminates manual intervention, resulting in fewer false positives and saving time.

 Note:

-• By default commits on “main” branch are marked as auto-approve branch.
+• By default commits on “master” branch are marked as auto-approve branch.

 • This project setting enables teams to filter and auto-approve specific branches via regex.
 Auto-Approve Build

-• If there are any missing snapshots in the build, we do not auto-approve it.
+• If there are any missing snapshots in the build, we still auto-approve the build.

-• If there are any failed snapshots in the build, it is currently auto-approved.
-If you prefer not to auto-approve, reach out to us to enable the validation flag for you.
+• If there are fewer than 10% failed snapshots in the build, it is auto-approved.
+If there are more than 10% failed snapshots, the build is marked as failed.
+If you prefer not to auto-approve, contact us to enable the validation flag for you.

 Approval required branches